Kozak memorandum: Reactions

+Vladimir Voronin, the president of Moldova, has initially been quoted as giving qualified support for the proposal, reportedly saying that the “Moldovan society will succeed in finding the optimal solution after studying, discussion and improvement of this document”.
+However, later in 2005, he made a statement rejecting the memorandum because of contradiction with the Moldovan constitution, which defines Moldova as a neutral state that could not allow any foreign troops on its soil, or join military alliances.

+President of Transnistria, Igor Smirnov, has characterized the document as a compromise able to normalize relations between Moldova and Transnistria, further asking for a Treaty providing a Russian military deployment in Moldova for 30 years, not mentioned in the proposal.

-Large demonstrations against the Kozak memorandum took place in Chișinău in the days following the publication of the Russian proposal.
+The Moldovan public vehemently rejected the Kozak Memorandum.
+In the days following the publication of the Russian proposal, large demonstrations against the Kozak memorandum took place in Chișinău.
 Moldova's leadership declined to sign the memorandum without coordination with the European organizations.
-A visit by President Putin to Moldova was canceled.
-Later in 2005, President Vladimir Voronin made a statement rejecting the 2003 Kozak memorandum because of contradiction with the Moldovan constitution which defines Moldova as a neutral state and could not allow any foreign troops on its soil, while the country cannot join military alliances.

 Moldova and the Kozak memorandum was a key issue at the Organization for Security and Co-operation in Europe ministerial meeting in Maastricht in December 2003, and disagreement between Russia on the one hand, and the EU and the US on the other on Moldova, was one of the principal reasons why a final joint declaration was not adopted after the meeting.

+After the failure of the signing of the Memorandum, relations between Transnistria and Moldova deteriorated Negotiations resumed only in 2005 within the framework of the regional organization GUAM on the basis of proposals submitted by the Ukrainian President Viktor Yushchenko.